django/deps/draft/0000-name-main-command-django.rst

 -----------------

-This could be a less invasive change by only adding the new command name, and not modifying the documentation.
+This could be a less invasive change by only adding the new command name, and not modifying the documentation or printing a message in the ``django-admin`` command.
 This would avoid the vast majority of the work involved in this change.
 However, some common challenges are caused by the command name being different from the package name,